pflc3/ThePackApp/README.md

 - Will be able to see other comments and comment yourself
 - Different dog owners can respond or answer questions with comments

+## Walker Feature
+Walker List Page
+- Will consist of multiple WalkerRows
+- WalkerRows will have picture, name, small description, price, rating
+- Will have filters at the top (availability, location, etc)

+Walker Detail Page
+- Will be able to message walker
+- Book walker?
+Hire walker?

 ## Team
 - Estuardo
 - Bradley